Yousseif55/Woocommerce-Prices-Generator/README.md

 - **Exclusion Management:** Supports excluding specific products from price generation.
 - **Settings Page:** Offers a settings page to configure cost parameters and manage excluded products.

-## Installation:

-1. **Upload Plugin Files:**
-   - Upload the `prices-generator` folder to the `/wp-content/plugins/` directory.

-2. **Activate the Plugin:**
-   - Go to the WordPress admin area, navigate to Plugins, and activate the "Prices Generator" plugin.

 ## Usage:

 ### 1. Configuring Settings